SiRi13/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image8]

 There were 5214 data points loaded.
-After preprocessing there are probably about 7800 to feed into the network.
+After preprocessing and augmentation there are probably about 11260 points to feed into the network.
 The data gets shuffled before splitting it into training and validation data as well as before creating the batches and before yielding them from the generator.
 For training I used 4171 of the 5214 data points or 80% whereas the left 1042 points were used for validation.